Vyral/base-template/_posts/2018-10-15-what-are-the-benefits-of-joining-a-real-estate-team.md

 **Here’s how my team is set up.** I have five buyer’s agents and I take care of all the listings.
 In addition, I have a director of operations, a listing manager and am currently hiring a transaction coordinator.
 I also have three unlicensed assistants, as well as a full-time runner.&nbsp;

-We are a full-service team with our own office and we work pretty independently. **Our goal is to make life awesome for our agents by providing leads, transaction coordination, and other support.** If you like working with a team and like the camaraderie, we provide a ton of value.<br><br>{% include pullquote.html %}
+We are a full-service team with our own office and we work pretty independently. **Our goal is to make life awesome for our agents by providing leads, transaction coordination, and other support.** If you like working with a team and like the camaraderie, we provide a ton of value.<br>{% include pullquote.html %}

 The agents on my team have minimal expenses.
 They pay for their MLS fees and dues, but we pay for all the leads, marketing expenses, and office expenses that they might have.